An effective employee recognition program is key to employee retention and better bottom-line business results.

 Employer-to-employee recognition is a top-down type of employee recognition where employers, managers, or supervisors acknowledge and appreciate reportees.
 This serves to acknowledge the contributions, achievements, and performance of individual employees, teams, or the entire workforce.

 Companies often have official programs where they hand out rewards, but sometimes it's as simple as a pat on the back or a "Well done!" shoutout.
-Whether it's a fancy ceremony or a quick note in the hallway, this kind of recognition is important because it shows that the higher-ups see and value the employees’ good work.
+Whether it's a company-wide employee appreciation day or a quick note in the hallway, this kind of recognition is important because it shows that the higher-ups see and value the employees’ good work.

-The following are examples of employer-to-employee recognition programs for small companies and large enterprises alike.
+The following are some employer-to-employee rewards and recognition program ideas applicable equally to both small companies and large enterprises.

 9. Bring-your-pet-to-work Day